Professor

 Master's students.
 I do not admit Master's students into UIUC, so please do not bother contacting me about admissions.
 If you are already a Master's student at UIUC, my policy for accepting students into my lab is as follows:

 - I do not take on Master's students in their first semester, except under rare circumstances where the student is exceptionally qualified (e.g., worked in state-of-the-art R&D at a robotics company or research lab).
+Your side projects in robotics and machine learning tutorials don't count.

 - In your first semester, you should receive A's or A+'s in relevant coursework (robotics, AI, optimization, and machine learning classes).
 Your GPA should be 3.8 or above, overall.
+You may then contact me about starting a research project in your second semester.

 - The first semester you work in the lab is an evaluation semester.
 To become a full-fledged member of the lab, you must demonstrate your ability to comprehend state-of-the-art research and contribute to a research project that is likely to lead to a high-quality publication.